ngxvu/PGBackup/README.md

 return nil
 }
 ```
+By following these steps, you can easily add support for backing up additional schemas.

 ## ❓ FAQ
 <details> <summary>Will this work on Linux or macOS?</summary> Currently, this tool is designed specifically for Windows.
 Path handling and PostgreSQL installation would need modifications for other operating systems. </details> <details> <summary>How large of a database can this tool handle?</summary> The tool uses the standard PostgreSQL pg_dump utility, so it inherits the same limitations.
 For very large databases (several GB), expect the process to take longer. </details> <details> <summary>Where are my backups stored?</summary> Backups are stored in the backups/ directory, organized by schema name with timestamped filenames. </details> <details> <summary>Can I schedule automated backups?</summary> Yes!
 Use Windows Task Scheduler to run the application at scheduled intervals. </details>